Jacob-Skerritt/In-Game-Ratings-Progressive-Web-Application/README.md

 - Username creation: Upon loading the application, if no session the user would be prompted to create a username.
 - Users were able to click on a player (represented by a circle with a player name and number under/in the cicle) and a Modal would         appeaer prompting the user to give a rating from 1- 10
 - Key Player Symbols
-  -Star: The best player, the one with the highest average rating would have a star on their plyer circle making it easy for users to see    who was doing the best.
+  - Star: The best player, the one with the highest average rating would have a star on their plyer circle making it easy for users to see    who was doing the best.
-  -Trash Can: The worsr performing player, the one with the lower average rating would have a trash can symbol on their player circle        making it easy for user to see who was playing the worst
+  - Trash Can: The worsr performing player, the one with the lower average rating would have a trash can symbol on their player circle        making it easy for user to see who was playing the worst